 They also had the highest altitude toilet!

 We stayed at the La Quinta on Mesa street which was ideal to drive up the street to see what businesses El Paso had to offer and also the University of Texas El Paso campus.
 We visted Belle Sucre Bakery and scored some macaroons!
 They were delicious (better than Cossetta's) and very local and unique.
 The cinnamon dusted white one on the left was a horchata macaroon which is based on a rice pudding drink that is common in Mexico.
 The magenta one was a jamaica flower or hibiscus flavored one, the yellow a mango-lime (which was my favorite) and the green was pistachio.
 Dee-LISH.
+Speaking of the La Quinta, we stayed there because it was cheap, clean and quiet and they also had free breakfast every morning.
+Not only did they have free breakfast, but they had a Belgian waffle iron in the shape of the state of Texas!
+If that doesn't make you want to stay there, I don't know what will!
+I had one every morning for breakfast!

 This is one of the lamp post banners in the downtown area made to look like Mexican cut paper decorations.
 The bowling stadium was set up in the Civic Center and if you walk across the street and down El Paso Street, you will enter the "shopping district" of El Paso.
 To me, the term "shopping district" evokes brand names and specialty stores.
 That was not the case in El Paso.